 popular newspaper comic strip of the day, The Katzenjammer Kids.
 Today she is remembered as the first balloon representing a female.
 (The public waited until 1982 for the second female character—Olive Oyl.)

 In 1941, the bombing of Pearl Harbor changed everything.
 America was at war.
 All resources were diverted to building military capability.

 Balloons Enlist to Serve in War

 By autumn 1942, Macy’s executives had decided that the parade had to be cancelled.
-Many employees had gone to war, and the character balloons were a valuable war commodity.
+Many employees had gone to war, and the materials involved in making the character balloons were a valuable war commodity.
 The military needed both rubber and helium.